dbgoytia/sysops-training/3.high-availability-resilience/README.md

 ## Route 53 routing

 This lab will demonstrate how you can implement latency based routing in AWS.
+Goal is to understand the key role that DNS resolution plays in maintaining high available, highly scalable architectures in AWS.

 We will generate two EIPs (Elastic IP's) in AWS (for durability), one in us-east-1 and one in us-west-2.

-Then, we will generate a zone in AWS linked to our newly created VPC, with one A record pointing in us-east-1 and one record pointing in us-west-2.
+Then, we will generate a zone in AWS linked to our newly created VPCs, with one A record pointing in us-east-1 vpc and one record pointing in us-west-2 vpc.

-Again, this lab is intented for you to get a feeling on both the console, and Terraform.
+## Resources covered
+* Route53 latency based routing
+* EC2
+* SSM
+* A bit of basic Linux network troubleshooting

+---

 ## Tasks